apollographql/specs/link/v1.0/link-v1.0.md

 An optional [purpose](#Purpose) for this link.
 This hints to consumers as to whether they can safely ignore metadata described by a foreign schema.

 By default, {@link}s SHOULD fail open.
 This means that {@link}s to unknown schemas SHOULD NOT prevent a schema from being served or processed.
-Instead, consumers SHOULD ignore unknown feature metadata and serve or process the rest of the schema normally.
+Instead, consumers SHOULD ignore unknown links and serve or process the rest of the schema normally.

 This behavior is different for {@link}s with a specified purpose:
   - `SECURITY` links convey metadata necessary to compute the API schema and securely resolve fields within it